nonabelian/leapy/README.md

 * Python: All Python development and custom transformers -- no Scala & Java needed!
 * Scale: Scikit-Learn logic and pipelines scaled to clusters.
-* Fast: You're in control of how fast your transformers are!
+* Fast: You're in control of how fast your transformers are.
 * Simple: Easily build and deploy models with Docker.
 * Reliable: Encourages a test-driven approach.
 <!--* MLflow: Serve runtime models (as Scikit-Learn models) through `mlflow`.-->